mesako/SABERWest2023/docs/340-intro-to-vectors.md

 You can use the standard comparison operators like `>` or `<` to check greater than or less than.
 You can also use `==` to check for equality or `!=` to check that values are not equal.

 We can do the same thing with vectors, and it will be performed in a *vectorized* manner.
-That is, by default, R will evaluate each element in the vector to see if it meets the criteria.
+That is, by default, R will evaluate each element in the vector to see if it meets the criteria (worksheet task 2.4.3A).

-For example, we can evaluate each heart rate in our original vector to see whether or not the value is less than 80.
+For example, we can evaluate each heart rate in our original vector to see whether or not the value is less than 80 (worksheet tasks 2.4.3B and 2.4.3C).

 ```r